-If you feel that your average will fall marginally below the minimum admission requirements for King’s, let us know why, and the Admissions Committee will take your situation into account in the admissions process.
-Download the King’s University College Applicant Profile [PDF] which takes into account extenuating circumstances or extracurricular activities that support your application.
-The deadline to submit the profile is May 1, 2017.
+If you feel that your average will fall marginally below the minimum admission requirements for King’s, let us know why, and the Admissions Committee will take your situation into consideration during the admission process.

 Submission of Documents

-An acknowledgement will be sent to you detailing the documents required to complete your application for admission to King’s.
-All requested supporting documents must be received before an admissions decision can be made.
-It is your responsibility to ensure that all required documentation has been submitted to the Enrolment Services.
-Please submit all documents as soon as they are available and prior to the document deadline.
+It is your responsibility to ensure that all required documentation is submitted to the Office of Enrolment Services.
+Submit all documents as soon as they are available and prior to the document deadline.

-King’s is an English‑speaking university.
-If English is not your first language, you must provide the results of 1 of the following tests of English proficiency:
+We are an English-speaking university.
+If English is not your first language, you must provide the results of one of the following tests of English proficiency: